 - Apply a warm cloth or warm water bottle to the affected ear.

-- Take over-the-counter medications for pain or fever, such as ibuprofen or acetaminophen.
-Do NOT give aspirin to children.
+- Take over-the-counter medicines such as ibuprofen or acetaminophen for pain or fever.
+DO NOT give aspirin to children.

-All children younger than 6 months with a fever or symptoms should see the doctor.
-Children who are older than 6 months may be watched at home if they do not have:
+All children younger than 6 months with a fever or symptoms of an ear infection should see a provider.
+Children who are older than 6 months may be watched at home if they DO NOT have:

-- A fever higher than 102°F
+- A fever higher than 102°F (38.9°C)

 - More severe pain or other symptoms